 For more information, go to the Speech Production Lab at Syracuse University.

-No Speech Motor Chaining™ components or materials, including word lists and treatment structure, can be modified and/or redistributed under the name(s) "Speech Motor Chaining", "Speech Chaining", "Chains", or "Chaining" without express written consent from SpeechLink Incorporated.
+No Speech Motor Chaining™ components or materials, including word lists and treatment structure, can be modified and/or redistributed under the name(s) "Speech Motor Chaining", "Speech Chaining", or "Chaining" without express written consent from SpeechLink Incorporated.
 We do this because the scientific evidence only applies to Speech Motor Chaining™ as it is presented in the free Excel datasheets and the web application.
 Remixing and redistributing the material may invalidate the claims of evidence-based practice.
 Clinicians can use Speech Motor Chaining™ out of the box for treatment and clinical research.
 We welcome consultation with researchers interested in testing experimental modifications of Speech Motor Chaining™.